willdickerson/optimal-voice-leading/README.md

 Here, the upper voices (E and G) move to the nearest notes in the F chord (F and A), while the bottom voice (C) remains static, thus minimizing total movement.

-J. S. Bach was the master of voice leading, as exemplified in his chorales.
+The presiding genius of voice leading is J. S. Bach.
+Listen to his chorales or The Well-Tempered Clavier and you'll see what I mean.

 ## About Triads